 If your recent positions contain consecutive, relevant positions, employers will not be concerned about jobs in the distant past.
 They add no weight to your resume.

-3. A job from a company with a bad rep
+3. Companies with a bad reputation

 Rightly or wrongly, employers may form an opinion of you through association.
 However, the role may be central to your resume or include a significant achievement that you don’t want to leave off.